Intraoperative blood salvage: Ultrafiltration

 Hemofiltration or ultrafiltration devices constitute the third major type of blood salvage in operating rooms.
 In general, ultrafiltration devices filter the patient's anticoagulated whole blood.
 The filter process removes unwanted excess non-cellular plasma water, low molecular weight solutes, platelet inhibitors and some particulate matter through hemoconcentration, including activated cytokines, anaphylatoxins, and other waste substances making concentrated whole blood available for reinfusion.

 Hemofilter devices return the patient's whole blood with all the blood elements and fractions including platelets, clotting factors, and plasma proteins with a substantial Hb level.
-Presently, the only whole blood ultrafiltration device in clinical use is the Hemobag.
+Presently, the only whole-blood ultrafiltration device in clinical use is the Hemobag.
 These devices do not totally remove potentially harmful contaminants that can be washed away by most RBC-savers.
 However, the contaminants that are potentially reduced by using RBC-savers, as shown by data from in vitro laboratory tests, are transient and reversible in vivo with hemostatic profiles returning to baselines within hours.
 The key is that coagulation and homeostasis are immediately improved with the return of concentrated autologous whole blood.

 Over the years numerous studies have been done to compare these methods of blood salvage in terms of safety, patient outcomes, and cost effectiveness, often with equivocal or contradictory results.

+Prehospital and Trauma Applications

+Traumatic hemorrhage in combat and rural disaster settings remains a leading cause of preventable death due to insufficient access to donor blood and delays in transfusion.
+Cases such as abdominal and junctional hemorrhage are particularly lethal because traditional tourniquets or direct pressure methods are often ineffective at stopping rapid bleeding.

+Currently, blood salvage technologies are primarily designed for controlled hospital settings, which introduces challenges such as contamination risk, portability limitations, and the high-variability of traumatic wounds.
+Designs of these devices must preserve blood integrity, minimize hemolysis, and remain operable under austere environmental conditions with minimal training.